After 25 years, Ed bought a second Endless Pools model

 Commitment to Last a Lifetime

 "You were basically a start-up," Ed recalls from his initial pool installation.
 "I think the man that talked to me was president at the founding."
 That's likely true.
-James Murdock invented the Endless Pool, founded the company, and stayed involved with daily operations for almost 30 years.
+James Murdock invented Endless Pools' core technologies, founded the company, and stayed involved with daily operations for almost 30 years.
 Our commitment to our customers stems directly from his dedicated leadership.

 "I think your relationship with customers is very good and I congratulate you for that," Ed tells us.
 Admittedly, his use of our Customer Service is not as extensive as you might expect after 25 years.
 "I've never really called Endless Pools for any technical advisement that I recall.
 Because the pool causes so little effort, I just don't give it that much thought.
 It's just there; it's always there."